Blockstream/gdk/docs/source/gdk-json.rst

 :is_valid: ``true`` if the JSON is valid, ``false`` otherwise.
 :errors: An array of strings describing each error found in the given document;
          Empty if ``"is_valid"`` is ``true``.
-:addressees: If validating addressees, the given addressee elements with data
+:addressees: If validating addressees, the given :ref:`addressee` elements with
-         sanitized and converted if required.
+         data sanitized and converted if required.
 For example, BIP21 URLs are converted to addresses, plus amount/asset if applicable.